jetify-com/opensource/typeid/typeid-go/README.md

 ```

 ## Usage
-This library provides a go implementation of TypeID that optionally allows you
+This library provides a go implementation of TypeID that allows you
 to define your own custom id types for added compile-time safety.

-The statically typed version lives under the `typed` package.
-It makes it possible for
-the go compiler itself to enforce type safety.

-If you don't need compile-time safety, you can use the provided `typeid.TypeID` directly:
+If you don't need compile-time safety, you can use the provided `typeid.AnyID` directly:

 ```go
 import (